Your Students Are Breathing Harmful Air Right Now

 Extensive peer-reviewed research reveals how poor air quality directly harms student health and performance:

-Respiratory Health: Studies show that improving classroom ventilation can reduce respiratory infections and asthma-related incidents significantly.
-The EPA estimates that poor indoor air quality contributes to millions of lost school days annually1.
+Studies show that improving classroom ventilation can reduce respiratory infections and asthma-related incidents significantly.
+The EPA estimates that poor indoor air quality contributes to millions of lost school days annually.

-Cognitive Function: Harvard researchers (Allen et al., 2016) demonstrated that cognitive function scores doubled when CO2 levels decreased from 1,400 ppm to 550 ppm2.
-In classrooms where CO2 routinely exceeds 2,000 ppm, students show measurable declines in decision-making ability and test performance3.
+Harvard researchers (Allen et al., 2016) demonstrated that cognitive function scores doubled when CO2 levels decreased from 1,400 ppm to 550 ppm.
+In classrooms where CO2 routinely exceeds 2,000 ppm, students show measurable declines in decision-making ability and test performance.

-Disease Transmission: Research published in Environment International (2020) shows that proper ventilation dramatically reduces airborne virus transmission4.
-Wells-Riley modeling suggests keeping CO2 below 800 ppm as a proxy for adequate ventilation can reduce infection risk by up to 5-fold5.
+Research published in Environment International (2020) shows that proper ventilation dramatically reduces airborne virus transmission.
+Wells-Riley modeling suggests keeping CO2 below 800 ppm as a proxy for adequate ventilation can reduce infection risk by up to 5-fold.

-Academic Performance: A study of California schools (Haverinen-Shaughnessy et al., 2015) found that improving ventilation rates from 5 to 20 cfm per student correlated with 2-3% gains in math and reading scores6.
-Similarly, research shows that reducing PM2.5 exposure improves cognitive performance and test scores7.
+A study of California schools (Haverinen-Shaughnessy et al., 2015) found that improving ventilation rates from 5 to 20 cfm per student correlated with 2-3% gains in math and reading scores.
+Similarly, research shows that reducing PM2.5 exposure improves cognitive performance and test scores.

-Teacher Wellbeing: Studies indicate that teachers in properly ventilated classrooms report fewer health symptoms, including headaches and voice problems, leading to reduced sick days and improved job satisfaction8.
+Studies indicate that teachers in properly ventilated classrooms report fewer health symptoms, including headaches and voice problems, leading to reduced sick days and improved job satisfaction.

 Documented Improvements from Real Schools